kavianpour/Gearbox-Fault-Diagnosis-DCAN/docs/method.md

 | | FC4 | 128 | 128 × 1 |
 | | FC5 | 5 | 5 × 1 |

 > Note: the layer table is transcribed directly from the paper.
-C2/P2 are listed in the body though abbreviated as "···" in the architecture figure.
+Its own "size / stride / filters" column lists C2 and C3 with stride 2, but that is inconsistent with the "output" column on the same row — those output sizes (124 and 60) are reproduced only if C2 and C3 use stride **1**; stride 2 gives 62 and 30 instead.
+The arithmetic is checked layer by layer in `config.py`.
+This implementation uses stride 1 for C2 and C3, which is what makes the flatten size come out to 896 as the table states.

 ---